phpList/phplist-plugin-restapi/README.md

 #phpList API
 REST API as a plugin to [phpList](https://www.phplist.com)

+This is the new official location for the plugin as of June 1st 2014

 Two plugins inside this repo: "restapi" and "restapi-test"

 Original development by Flowcom AB, Andreas Ek ([@EkAndreas](https://twitter.com/ekandreas))